Oghma-Infinium/Fahluaan/README.md

 #### Installing Wabbajack

 Once you have completed pre-installation, download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases) on this github and place it in a folder such as `C:\Wabbajack`. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Skyrim's Steam folder**.
 I recommend placing it on an SSD as it will work quicker on there.

+The list requires Wabbajack version **3.5.0.1 or later**, installing on older versions of Wabbajack will prevent the installation from being completed.

 #### Downloading and Installing Fahluaan